 Watch a Shakespearian tragedy, comedy or drama just a few hundred yards from the site of the original theatre.
 Make sure you hire a cushion.

-This historic and ever-evolving food market is at full capacity Thursday - Saturday, but there are plenty of permanent places to delight your tastebuds the rest of time.
+This historic and ever-evolving food market at Borough is at full capacity Thursday - Saturday, but there are plenty of permanent places to delight your tastebuds the rest of time.
 Expect tantalising food and drink from all over the UK, and rest of the world.

 Take a break from West End musicals and buy tickets to the National Theatre.
 Showing a mixture of new plays and classics across its three stages, there are up to eight productions on at any one time.

 BFI (British Film Institute) is a film buff’s fantasy.
 It shows over 2000 classic and contemporary films a year as well as running seasons, director and actor retrospectives.
 It has a great bar too.